cmpsci-goldnjub/info/rules.md

 3. All submissions must include instructions for execution.

-4. The submission must include a link to a video presenting the app.
+4. The submission must include a link to a YouTube or Vimeo video presenting the app.
 The video must be no longer than five minutes, and it must be private.
 We will only accept links.
-Please do not try to upload the actual video.
+Please do not try to upload the actual video to the H4H website.

 4. Any teams with a submission over 1GB in size should contact the event organizers at <{{ site.email }}> at least 48 hours before the submission deadlines to discuss submission arrangements.